 Start with a unique personal statement tailored specifically to you.
 Focus on who you are, what your strengths are and share the traits that make you a standout candidate for jobs in Human Resources.
-In your CV, you need to address who you are, what you have to offer, what you are aiming for in your career and you need to let the reader understand the type of impact you will have in their company, should you be employed.
+Your personal statement should summarise your CV, which should address who you are, what you have to offer, and what you are aiming for in your career.
+Most crucially, you need to let the hiring manager, interviewer, or employer understand the type of impact you will have in their company, should you be employed.
 Our CV template includes a personal statement example to help you secure a job interview. employed.

 As a Human Resources Consultant, I have helped clients review their HR practices to identify problems, recommend changes, and update their company policies.
 When new programmes were implemented, I collaborated with the client’s team of managers, developing staff training programmes and employee performance management methods.
 I have five years of experience in Human Resources and have a proven track record, creating and implementing HR programmes.